-Some of their arguments may have been good, while others less so.
+Some of their arguments will have been good, others less so.
 But that is now beside the point; the point is they lost.
 In a democracy one takes part on the understanding that one doesn’t always win.
 And when one loses – and that is inevitable at some point – one accepts it.
 It’s a founding principle of democracy without which it can’t function.
 Winners and losers gracefully accept the result and resume their lives.

 It cannot now emerge that only one side in this referendum is permitted to win.
 Such an eventuality would decimate the public’s trust in its elected representatives.
 It would prompt a level of anger and a sense of betrayal of which advocates of a “think again” referendum seem to be dangerously unaware.

 A clear understanding